 If the pig was active during the day, it might even drink more than the maximum amount we mentioned.
 Finally, health issues may also affect the need for water.

 It’s important to mention that if your pig drinks an excessive amount of water or simply refuses to drink water, it’s a case for a veterinarian.
 While drinking too much water is almost always a sign of a problem, not drinking water at all could lead to death.
-Thankfully, it’s easy to monitor changes in water-drinking pattern, making it easy to detect problems if there are any.
+Thankfully, it’s easy to monitor changes in water-drinking patterns, making it easy to detect problems, if there are any.

 What Kind of Water Guinea Pigs Should Drink?

+As for the other types of water, they are also safe for your guinea pig.
+You can even introduce bottled water, as this type of water usually contains minerals and vitamins needed for your guinea pig.
 Alternatively, you can always pour some water into your pot and cook it until it boils.
-This will help purify water, and since Guinea pigs drink small portions of water, it should be fast to boil.
+This will help purify water, and since guinea pigs drink small portions of water, it should be fast to boil.

 Supplements and Water

 Some supplements can be easily dissolved in water, making them, at least in theory, great for guinea pigs.
 This is an easy way of getting a bit more vitamins and minerals, but it’s not a good way.
 If you have two or more pigs, you’ll need to dissolve a couple of portions, as these portions are usually meant for one pig.

 Not only that, but this supplement can also completely change the taste of water, making your pigs not so eager to drink it.
 And if your guinea pig doesn’t drink enough water, health problems may occur.